 This post has been updated.

 On April 25, 2018, news broke that Joseph James DeAngelo was arrested as the serial rapist and murderer who terrorized California in the 1970s and ’80s.
 The criminal was variously known as the East Area Rapist, the Original Night Stalker, the Visalia Ransacker, and the Diamond Knot Killer, with brutal rapes and murders committed in 10 counties across the state.
+Some people have similar fears of crimes carried out in abandoned places across the US thanks to the legacy of this man.
 Not until years after his last known attack in 1986 were DNA methods available to connect all of those crimes to the same man.
 Yet, for decades, no one knew who he was.
 The arrest was the result newer DNA technology being brought to a very cold case that had resisted decades of prior investigation.

 But, what were those methods?
 The Sacramento County Sheriff and District Attorney have been very circumspect in describing what was done.
 Details are still trickling out, but it’s clear that they used the same methods that genetic genealogists use to identify unknown parents and grandparents.